seaspaceman/systray-gsync-toggle/README.md

   - G-Sync fullscreen only
   - G-Sync fullscreen and windowed

-🎨 Supports custom icon colors for each G-Sync mode:
+🎨 Supports setting custom icon colors for each G-Sync mode:
   - G-Sync off
   - G-Sync fullscreen only
   - G-Sync fullscreen and windowed